janikvonrotz/janikvonrotz.ch/content/post/2019-01-22-create-pkcs12-key-and-truststore-with-keytool-and-openssl.md

   -storepass $TRUSTSTORE_PASSWORD
 ```

+**Edit 1**: Removed keystore ca import step.
+The openssl *certfile* parameter accepts a bundled .pem containing trusted certs.
+**Edit 2**: Removed the create empty truststore step.
+Keytool will create the truststore file if it does not exist.

 Not sure if it is a bug that openssl cannot create pkcs12 stores from certs without keys.
 Nonetheless, the two step workflow is a convenient solution.
 Openssl creates the initial pkcs12 store and the keytool manipulates the store as required.

-**Update**: It seems you cannot import a certificate and its key with keytool.
+**Note**: It seems you cannot import a certificate and its key with keytool.
 So you need to create the store with openssl in order to import the key.

 Source: [Stackoverflow - How to import an existing x509 certificate and private key in Java keystore to use in SSL?](https://stackoverflow.com/questions/906402/how-to-import-an-existing-x509-certificate-and-private-key-in-java-keystore-to-u)